astrob4t/pagestest02/README.md

-This is a placeholder(maybe not it may stay) for the site.
+This is a testing repo for github pages just in case I want one in the future.

+This is because I have given up multuple times in the past when I tried to make one.